jobteaser/job_tomate/README.md

 ### JIRA and Slack

-- Comment in JIRA sends a Slack DM to the issue's developer, reviewer and current assignee, and the person named in the comment if present (@someone).
 - Send a Slack DM to the developer if the JIRA is changed to status "In Review" without a PR in the comments.
 - Send a Slack DM if an issue is an a given threshold of its due date (3 days before, on due date, every day after due date)
 - Send a Slack DM if an issue hasn't been updated for X days